NguyenVu25-Vie/breakoutgame/README.md

 # Usage
 Use the arrow keys or mouse to control the paddle.
 Break all the bricks to advance to the next level.
 Avoid letting the ball fall off the screen.

+# Target

+This is my version of a class arcade game, break out.
+Your goal is to bounce the ball into each block, clearing every single block from the screen.
+The game will play a select song of music at random to improve the game experience.
+Python 2.7 and Pygame 1.9.1 required

 # Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

+# Instruction

+To run this on your machine:
+1. Install python from [Here](https://www.python.org/) (Make sure to select 'Add python to path' option when you run the installer).

+2. open your terminal/cmd and run "pip install pygame" to install the pygame library used in this game.

+3. Run breakout.py through command line by typing "py breakout.py" with no ".

+Commands might differ depending on your Operating system.